Join mailing list by writing your e-mail and hit return on your keyborad:

 "Case in Point" [a work in progess]

-- How to store and transport photo gear
+- How to store, transport and travel with photo gear

 By: Thorsten Overgaard

-When in route back from Africa a year ago I had the fortune of passing through Charles de Gaulle Airport in Paris.
-As the plane was late, we had to run through the airport with all our shoulderbags to arrive at the right gate where there was a tremendous line of people waiting for their security check.
+When in route back from Africa in 2009 I had the fortune of passing through Charles de Gaulle Airport in Paris.
+As the plane was delayed, we had to run through the airport with all our shoulderbags to arrive at the right gate where there was a tremendous line of people waiting for their security check.

 Which is why I decided to get wheels on my photo bags.
 The solution was the Peli 1510 as I realized that mostly I will be having my gear in my office, in my car, or - when abroad - transport it with busses, trains, airplanes and eventual arrive where it will be stored in a hotel room or in the back of a car.
 It's extremely rare that I "get out in the bush" without a car.
 The result being that mostly we park, I grab a camera or two and walk the last meters.
 Shoot, then go back to the car.

 For this purpose the Peli 1510 is perfect protection.
 Only in the London Subway and on few other occassions I have to carry it.
-Most of the rime it rolls or lies in a car.
+Most of the time it rolls- or lies in a car.

 You can get it with foam but I prefer the soft dividers as I often change what's in the bag.
 Here you can get an impression of what can be fitted into it.
 In the beginning I missed my soft bags where you can always find a small pocket for something.
 But with a little training you can fit big and small items into this as well.